chunkypixel/chunkypixel.github.io/readme.md

 ## About this repository

-This repository contains the GitHub hosted for ChunkyPixel Games (built using Jekyll).
+This repository contains the GitHub hosted site for ChunkyPixel Games (built using Jekyll).

 ## Site template